-Through the enhancement of professional and organisational synergies resulting from the firm's expansion, an unprecedented level of client service is made possible in highly specialised and complex areas of commercial law.
-Nishimura & Asahi understands its clients' growing needs and its fully integrated team of lawyers and professional staff is proud to share the same fundamental philosophy: an uncompromising commitment to excellence.
+Through the enhancement of professional and organisational synergies - a result of the firm's expansion - an unprecedented level of client service is made possible in highly specialised and complex areas of commercial law.
+Nishimura & Asahi understands its clients' growing needs and its fully integrated team of lawyers and professional staff are proud to share the same fundamental philosophy: An uncompromising commitment to excellence.